3 Essential Digital Health Strategies for Facing COVID-19—and the Future

 At the onset of the COVID-19 pandemic, increased patient volume and social distancing guidelines necessitated a swift ramp-up of digital strategies for many health organizations.
 “Health systems almost overnight had to stand up a full virtual care offering,” said Neil Patel, president of Healthbox, “because the brick-and-mortar care-delivery models that they had existed on for forever were no longer going to work.”

-Now, as the dust begins to settle, and several months of data and practical experience can be assessed, three digital strategies are coming to the fore in the fight against COVID-19.
+Now, as the dust begins to settle, and several months of data and practical experience can be assessed, three digital health strategies are coming to the fore in the fight against COVID-19.

 According to the CDC, “While telehealth technology and its use are not new, widespread adoption among HCP and patients beyond simple telephone correspondence has been relatively slow.”
 COVID-19 has changed that, with telemedicine adoption rising sharply during the pandemic.
 Forrester now predicts that virtual visits will reach 1 billion in 2020, and CVS Health’s 2020 Path to Better Health Study found that the use of telemedicine was up 14% among consumers and 18% among providers compared to 2019.